abpframework/abp/docs/en/tutorials/microservice/index.md

 ABP is designed to be a powerful platform to build microservice solutions.
 It provides a [microservice solution template](../../solution-templates/microservice/index.md) to easily start a sophisticated microservice solution.
 All of the [pre-built application modules](../../modules/index.md) are microservice compatible and the core framework fully [supports and simplifies](../../framework/architecture/microservices/index.md) distributed application development.

-In this tutorial, you will learn how to create services and communicate them.
+In this tutorial, you will learn how to start a new microservices solution, create services and communicate between them.
 You will also learn to use these services from a web application through an API gateway and automatically generate CRUD pages using the [ABP Suite](../../suite/index.md) tool.

 ## Tutorial Outline